What Is SALT Lending? | A Guide to the Blockchain Loan Platform

 The Oracle autonomously tracks the loan-to-value ratios and notifies the borrowers when it becomes too high.
 The amount of time a borrower has to correct the ratio differs based on the velocity of the price decline.

-The SALT team is over 15 members strong and is led by Shawn Owen as CEO.
+The SALT team is over 15 members strong and was led by Shawn Owen as CEO.
 Owen is a serial entrepreneur with years of experience in hospitality operations.
-The most notable member of the SALT team is one of their advisors, Erik Voorhees.
-Voorhees is the founder and CEO of ShapeShift – one of the most popular crypto-to-crypto exchanges.
+In July 2018, Owen left the company leaving CTO Bill Sinclair to take his place.

-SALT reached a big milestone this January by officially beginning to provide loans for top-tier members.
-The platform already has almost 50,000 members and has funded over $7,000,000 in Bitcoin and Ethereum backed loans.
+SALT reached a big milestone in January 2018 by officially beginning to provide loans for top-tier members.
+The platform already has over 70,000 loans and has funded over $50,000,000 in those loans.

 SALT is the current leader in blockchain-based loans; however, there are a few other competitors popping up in the space.
-ETHLend and Elix both recently completed their ICOs and provide decentralized lending on the Ethereum blockchain.
+ETHLend and Elix are two younger competitors that provide decentralized lending on the Ethereum blockchain.

 SALT differentiates itself by focusing on institutional cash loans that are backed by cryptocurrency while the other two projects appear to have taken a peer-to-peer approach.
 Both use-cases should have a solid place in the market.